 (Optional) The name of the execution group to which to deploy.
 The -b and -a options must also be specified with this option.

 -aBARFileName

-(Optional) The name of the BAR (Broker Archive) file that is to be used for a message flow or message set deploy.
+(Optional) The name of the BAR (broker archive) file that is to be used for a message flow or message set deployment.
 The -b and -e options must also be specified with this option.